void

 Bulletin des musées de France, 1929

-Eustach is supposed to have written the story about the sufferings of Saint Aloysius after the latter witnessed a resounding fart.
+Eustach is supposed to have written the story about the sufferings of Saint Aloysius after the latter witnessed a thunderous fart.

 Background

 Eustach is not identified with certainty.
 One possibility is the French painter, architect and abbot Eustache Restout (1655-1743).
-He doesn't seem to have been an author though.
+He does not seem to have been an author, though.

-One of his namesake was actually an author: Eustache de Refuge (1564-1617).
-There is however no information indicating that he was ever a monk.
+One of his namesakes was actually an author: Eustache de Refuge (1564-1617).
+However, there is no information indicating that he was ever a monk.

-A theory of Milan Jankovič is that the person in question was the Greek P(Eustathios.
-This assumption seems however improbable as Saint Aloysius lived some 500 years later, and the former could not possibly have got any whiff of that thunderous fart.
+Milan Jankovič put forward a theory that the person in question was the Greek Eustathios.
+This assumption, however, seems improbable as Saint Aloysius lived some 500 years later, and the former could not possibly have got any whiff of that thunderous fart.

 Quote(s) from the novel